Ortur Laser Master 3 vs xTool D1 Pro

 If you’re used to using LightBurn however, you can still do that.
 You’ll just need to follow these instructions

 Both lasers also have a mobile app.
-We’ve spent a fair amount of time with Ortur’s Laser Explorer and it’s a well-built and intuitive app.
+I’ve spent a fair amount of time with Ortur’s Laser Explorer and it’s a well-built and intuitive app.
 It comes with a range of free-to-use designs and icons that you can easily resize and send wirelessly to your laser, and it’s compatible with all Ortur and Aufero lasers.
+I personally prefer using a PC though.

-You can also send images for engraving, and it uses cleverly coded AI tools to ensure perfect results almost every time.
-Makeblock counter with the Laser Box app, which performs similar functions.
+You can also send images for engraving, and it uses cleverly coded AI tools to ensure perfect results almost every time. xTool have the Laser Box app, which performs similar functions.

 A major plus to both is that they’re available offline.
 As great as Glowforge lasers are for small businesses and hobbyists with their easy-to-get-started build and slick design, being restricted to the cloud means you have to be connected to the web at all times.
 For more, check out our article on xTool vs Glowforge.